Vika1990Z/Vika1990Z.github.io/ventus/content/_index.md

 weight: 1
 ---
 # Documentation
-Here you can find information on how to use all the services provided by the Cloud Console, such as Virtaul Machines, Kubernetes Clusters, and so on.
+Here you can find information on how to use all the services provided by the Cloud Console, such as Virtual Machines, Kubernetes Clusters, and so on.
 ## Documentation Summary
 {{% children style="h3" depth="2" description="true" %}}